 As a participant in the colloquia, you will:

-- expand your understanding of what it means to be an ethical leader using a critically reflective and informed base for advocacy and action
+• expand your understanding about ethical leadership using a critically reflective approach for advocacy and action

-- gain deeper insights into understanding the importance of diverse perspectives, dialogue and negotiation as critical elements of ethical leadership
+• gain deeper understanding of the importance of diverse perspectives, dialogue and negotiation as critical elements of ethical leadership

 Development and framework

-Catharine Hydon With over 30 years’ experience, Catharine is the Principal Consultant and Director at Hydon Consulting.
-Her work as a consultant and critical friend supports innovative practice, pedagogy and the art of transformational change.
-Catharine’s collaborative approach and engaging style has taken her all over Australia to think alongside leaders and educators in a collective effort to create meaning and define quality.
-Cultivating professional dialogue that responds to complexity and invites deep reflection is central to Catharine’s work, and her approach is informed an ongoing drive to make grounded connection between theory and practice.
-Amongst other pursuits, Catharine is a long-time member of Early Childhood Australia (ECA) and is a regular contributor to ECA publications.
-She has just completed a seven-year term as Co-chair of the Reconciliation Advisory Group.
-Catharine has been a member of the ECA Code of Ethics working group for the past two reviews and is a co-author of the recently published implementation guide, Ethics in Action.
-She is a Board Member of the Victorian Curriculum Assessment Authority (VCAA) and the Early Years–10 Curriculum and Assessment Committee for the VCAA, and was recently appointed as a second-tier reviewer for ACECQA.
-Her qualifications include a Dip Teaching (Early Childhood) and MEd (Early Childhood Education).
+Catharine Hydon is the Principal Consultant and Director at Hydon Consulting.
+She has been practising, leading and advocating in early childhood education for more than 30 years.
+Her work as a consultant and critical friend supports innovative practice, pedagogy and transformational change.
+Catharine’s collaborative approach has taken her all over Australia to think alongside leaders and educators in a collective effort to define quality.
+Cultivating professional dialogue that responds to complexity and invites deep reflection is central to Catharine’s work, and her ongoing aim is to make grounded connection between theory and practice.

 ‘We need to look to our past.
 Has anything really valuable been lost in the onward surge? … We need to evaluate our present very carefully.
 There is so much that could be done. … We need to look to the future lest present habit and expediency determine our direction; rather should we be guided by reasoned planning based on expanding knowledge of children and seen in relation to a complete scheme of education in its widest sense.’
 Editorial excerpt from the Australian Preschool Quarterly, 1963